The steep-sided hills above an attractive village in the Darent valley.

-If driving, there is a small free car park “for rail users” at Shoreham station.
+If driving, there is a small car park “free for rail users” at Shoreham station.
 There is also a free car park in the village, but this is 800m from the station and there should be space in Station Road (or a lay-by on the A225) at weekends.

 Take the train nearest to 09:45 from Blackfriars (or Victoria) to Shoreham (Kent).
 If you want to do one of the Short Walks with just an afternoon tea stop, take the train nearest to 12:15.

-The small village of Shoreham has no fewer than four pubs.
-On the Main Walk you pass these after 9–10 km: the Crown (01959-522903) and the Two Brewers (01959-522800; closed Mon & Tue, except BH) on the High Street, followed by the Kings Arms (01959-523100) and Ye Olde George Inn (01959-522017) on Church Street.
-The Alternative Walk passes the same four pubs (after 6½–7½ km), but in the reverse order.
+There are three pubs in the small village of Shoreham.
+On the Main Walk you pass these after 9–10 km: the Crown (01959-522903) on the High Street, followed by the Kings Arms (01959-523100) and Ye Olde George Inn (01959-522017) on Church Street.
+The Alternative Walk passes the same three pubs (after 6½–7½ km), but in the reverse order.

-On the return leg of the northern loop a convenient place to break for refreshment is the Lullingstone Café in the Country Park Visitor Centre (01322-865995; open to 4.30pm summer, 3.30pm winter).
+On the return leg of the northern loop a convenient place to break for refreshment is the Lullingstone Café in the Country Park Visitor Centre (01322-865995; open to 5pm summer, 3.30pm winter).

-On the southern loop there are two tearooms in Otford: the Otford Tea Rooms at the back of the Hospices of Hope charity shop (01959-524322; open to 5pm Mon–Sat but 4pm weekdays in winter, closed Sun & BH); and the Pond View Café (01959-522150; open daily to 4.30pm).
+On the southern loop there are two tearooms in Otford: the Otford Tea Rooms at the back of the Hospices of Hope charity shop (01959-524322; open to 5pm Sat & Mon–Fri summer, 4pm Sun & Mon–Fri winter); and the Pond View Café (01959-522150; open daily to 4.30pm).
 There are also two pubs on the High Street, the Bull (01959-523198) and the Woodman (01959-522195).